Uber driver's fatal crash: Daljinder Singh guilty of killing Daniel Kopa

 The man accused of killing a young dad in a horrific central Auckland crash has been found guilty.

-Judge Peter Butler today found that Uber driver Daljinder Singh was guilty of operating a vehicle carelessly causing death.
+Judge Peter Butler today found Uber driver Daljinder Singh guilty of operating a vehicle carelessly causing death.

-The defendant did not see the victim, Daniel Kopa, until it was too late to take effective action, Butler said.
+The defendant did not see the victim, Daniel Kopa, until it was too late to take effective action, Judge Butler said.

-The judge said that to be convicted the standard of Singh's driving must objectively must fall below the standard of a "reasonable and prudent driver" .
+The judge said that to be convicted the standard of Singh's driving must objectively fall below the standard of a "reasonable and prudent driver" .

 "Mr Kopa did not see the defendant's vehicle and jogged into its path."